hayguen/fmlist_scan/README.md

 ## General information

-This is an FM (87.5-108 MHz) and DAB (Digital Audio Broadcasting) scanner for collecting automated logs on headless systems for later upload to FMLIST, including GPS tracking for mobile logs, RDS collection, DAB TII codes and DAB ensemble details, see URDS section at https://www.fmlist.org/ (login required).
+This is an FM (87.5-108 MHz) and DAB (Digital Audio Broadcasting) scanner using popular RTLSDR dongles for collecting automated logs on headless systems for later upload to FMLIST, including GPS tracking for mobile logs, RDS collection, DAB TII codes and DAB ensemble details, see URDS section at https://www.fmlist.org/ (login required).

 The scanner mainly runs on Raspberry Pi 3B+ and 4B with RaspberryPi OS.
 Main parts also run on other Debian based Linux OS'es, requiring minor configuration.